vinfreecs/genga/docs/RotationalDeformation.rst

 Rotational Deformation
 ======================

-The rotational deformation force can be enabled with the :literal:`Use Rotational Deformation` parameter in the :literal:`param.dat` file.
+The rotational deformation force can be enabled with the :literal:`Use Rotational Deformation` parameter in the :ref:`param.dat<ParamFile>` file.

 Parameters for the tidal forces: